HexSK/ac-paintjob-packer/README.md

 ---
 ### Are you bored of always making skin structures for AC manually?
 Well look no more

 AC Paintjob Packer is a simple open-source program to make making paintjobs easier.
-In less than ==10 simple steps== you can have a working paintjob!
+In less than 10 simple steps you can have a working paintjob!
 ---
 ## 1. Choose a car:
 <img src="https://i.imgur.com/FM6K3Zr.png">